Bendigo Hospital

 OCULUS used an evidence-based, and Biophilic Design approaches across the project, incorporating fractal leaf structures and utilising natural and local materials, moving water and textured planting.
 Green infrastructure initiatives include water sensitive urban design, structural soils and with significant increases in biodiversity, habitat and the urban forest, restoring valuable ecological and hydrological systems across the precinct.
 The project has been assessed in consideration of best practice and will inform project planning of future health care environments in Victoria.

 Recognising the region’s significant cultural heritage, the design team collaborated with the Dja Dja Wurrung Clans Aboriginal Corporation through the ‘Closing the Gap’ initiative.
 Including the co-design of the Aboriginal Services Courtyard, with a fire pit and planting, to enable cultural practice and education.
-Within the broader precinct, an aboriginal garden incorporates more local indigenous planting and celebrates a valuable cultural artefact, a relocated scarred tree.
+Within the broader precinct, an Aboriginal garden incorporates more local indigenous planting and celebrates a valuable cultural artefact, a relocated scarred tree.
 The planting design was completed in collaboration with the community and the garden construction created community employment opportunities for the Dja Dja Wurrung.
 Local Chinese history is celebrated in a dedicated community garden, and site-specific public artworks from Bendigo Art Gallery and several artists, are integrated across the precinct.

 Image: